Howard Davies (economist)

-Sir Howard John Davies (born 12 February 1951) is a British economist and author, who is the chairman of NatWest Group and the former director of the London School of Economics.
+Sir Howard John Davies (born 12 February 1951) is a British historian and author, who was the chairman of NatWest Group and the former director of the London School of Economics.

 He was the first chairman of the Financial Services Authority.
 Davies was chairman of the Phoenix Group and, until July 2015, chaired the UK Airports Commission.
 In February 2015, he was appointed chairman of The Royal Bank of Scotland Group, taking up the role from September 2015.
 RBS Group was renamed NatWest Group in 2020.
+In 2023, he came under scrutiny about the Nigel Farage Coutts bank scandal.
+In April 2024 he stepped down stepped down as Chairman of NatWest Group on 15 April 2024, concluding his tenure after nearly nine years in the role.

 Since 2011 he has been a professor at the Paris School of International Affairs, part of Sciences Po.
 He teaches master's courses on financial regulation and central banking.

 Early life

-Howard Davies born in Blackley, Manchester, England.
+Howard Davies born on 12 February 1951 in Prestbury, Cheshire, England, and was raised in Blackley, Manchester.

-He was educated at Bowker Vale County Primary School and the Manchester Grammar School, where he was the founder editor of The Mancunian, before going as an exchange student to the Memorial University of Newfoundland and to Merton College, University of Oxford, where he gained a Master of Arts degree in modern history and modern languages.
+He was educated at Bowker Vale County Primary School and The Manchester Grammar School, where he was the founder editor of The Mancunian, before going as an exchange student to the Memorial University of Newfoundland and to Merton College, University of Oxford, where he gained a Master of Arts degree in modern history and modern languages.
 He edited the Cherwell newspaper in 1972.

 On graduation from Oxford he joined the Foreign and Commonwealth Office in London, working the Western European Department on bilateral relations with Scandinavia, Italy, Austria and the Holy See.
 In 1974 he became Private Secretary To HM Ambassador in Paris, working for Sir Edward Tomkins and Sir Nicholas Henderson.
 From 1976 he was on secondment to HM Treasury, where he worked on Nationalised Industry Policy and Aerospace finding (civil and military).
 He was responsible for the UK participation in the Concorde, Airbus and Tornado programmes, in particular.
 In 1979 he was awarded a Harkness Fellowship to attend the Stanford Graduate School of Business in California where he obtained a Master of Science degree in management sciences.
 In 1980 he returned to HM Treasury, where he was principal for monetary policy, from 1980 to 1982.